felixlu/awesome-stars/topics.md

 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any
 - [ScrapeGraphAI/Scrapegraph-ai](https://github.com/ScrapeGraphAI/Scrapegraph-ai) - Python scraper based on AI
-- [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - :mag: AI orchestration framework to build customizable, production-ready LLM applications.
-Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your d
+- [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - AI orchestration framework to build customizable, production-ready LLM applications.
+Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your data.
+W
 - [doccano/doccano](https://github.com/doccano/doccano) - Open source annotation tool for machine learning practitioners.
-- [bentoml/BentoML](https://github.com/bentoml/BentoML) - The easiest way to serve AI apps and models - Build Model Inference APIs, Job queues, LLM apps, Multi-model pipelines, and much more!
+- [bentoml/BentoML](https://github.com/bentoml/BentoML) - The easiest way to serve AI apps and models - Build Model Inference APIs, Job queues, LLM apps, Multi-model pipelines, and more!
 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to
 - [TradeMaster-NTU/TradeMaster](https://github.com/TradeMaster-NTU/TradeMaster) - TradeMaster is an open-source platform for quantitative trading empowered by reinforcement learning :fire: :zap: :rainbow:
 - [gunthercox/ChatterBot](https://github.com/gunthercox/ChatterBot) - ChatterBot is a machine learning, conversational dialog engine for creating chat bots